 - 1. If the target is in a Woods hex, add one (+1) to the DR - 2.
 If the target is Phalanx or Heavy Infantry, add one (+1) to the DR (this represents the heavier armor protection of such units) - 3.
-If the target is Phalanx or Heavy Infantry, and an Archer, Slinger, or Elephant Screen is firing at a range of one hex (adjacent) through the target's Front hexsides, add three (+3) to the DR. This does not apply to "J" type missile units (this represents the fact that the lighter shafts of these skirmishertype archers were most effective against the formidable shield-wall and body armor of the heavy infantry when firing "from above" into the body of troops; at point-blank range they could not do that).
+If the target is Phalanx or Heavy Infantry, and an Archer, Slinger, or Elephant Screen is firing at a range of one hex (adjacent) through the target's Front hexsides, add three (+3)

+to the DR. This does not apply to "J" type missile units (this represents the fact that the lighter shafts of these skirmisher-type archers were most effective against the formidable shield-wall and body armor of the heavy infantry when firing "from above" into the body of troops; at point-blank range they could not do that).
 This modifier is not cumulative with the preceding modifier.

 - 4. If the target is Skirmisher (SK) unit, add two (+2) to the DR - 5.
-If a Slinger, Archer, or any type of mounted missile unit, moved or will move, add one (+1) to the DR - 6.
+If a Slinger, Archer, or any type of mounted missile unit, Fires as part of a Move order (5.21 #1or 5.23 #1), add one (+1) to the DR. This also applies to withdrawal fire (6.55). - 6.
 If the firing unit is Depleted, add one (+1) to the die roll - 7.
 Roman Camp Terrain effects (see the chart)